suvrat-rao12/storage-ring-gravitational-wave-observatory/README.md

 STEP 2: Create a new folder named "saved_plots" (results will automatically be saved to this folder) and place it in the same folder as "srgo.py" along with "earth.png", which is required by the code to create the main plots.
 The other images are also used in making plots, but they are re-generated and saved by the code with each run.

-NOTE: Be careful if you wish to time the code, as it may hang the MCMC subroutine due to unknown reasons!

 STEP 3: ORDERWISE, PROPER MODULE INSTALLATION, ERROR DEBUGGING & OPTIMIZATION INSTRUCTIONS <br />

 *FOR WINDOWS (with GPU assist)*: <br />